ResonanceRover/CTNet/README.md

 # CTNet

-This is the main framework of the CTNet code, based on the paper "CTNet: A data-driven time-frequency technique for wind turbines fault diagnosis under time-varying speeds".
+This is the main framework of the CTNet code, based on the paper "CTNet: A data-driven time-frequency technique for wind turbines fault diagnosis under time-varying speeds,' published in ISA Transaction in Aug.
+2024.".

 ## Introduction